szpotona/cloudify-migration/README.md

 # Cloudify Migration

-This repository contains `migrate.sh` script and its utilities/tools that ease the process of Cloudify's live migration from version 3.1 to version 3.2.
+This repository contains `migrate.sh` script and some utilities/tools that ease the process of Cloudify's live migration from version 3.1 to version 3.2.
 Migrations between other versions might be supported in the future.

 ###Prerequisites:###
-The script's assumptions are that the new 3.2 manager is operational and that we have two environments that can be used to manage our Cloudify managers (3.1 and 3.2).
+The script's assumptions are that the new 3.2 manager is operational and that we have two CLI environments that can be used to manage our Cloudify managers (3.1 and 3.2).

-Manager 3.2 should use the same ssh keys and should be in the same network as manager 3.1.
-The reason is that new manager must be able to access host machines where running applications were deployed.
+Moreover, the 3.2 manager should be able to access all applications' machines, for example by using the same ssh keys and being in the same network as the 3.1 manager.

 ###Migration consists of two phases:###